untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 1. The YAML code is long and repetitive and thus tedious and error-prone to write by hand.
 Airbyte's connector builder GUI helps generate it – but along with the advantages of a GUI over code come also limitations, such as lack of automation and customization.
 2. The inherent limitations of YAML make it cumbersome to customize or natively inject functionality with callables or reuse code to keep the implementation [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
 3. Airbyte connectors run only on a full Airbyte platform installation.
 Thus, we need at least one VM.
-We've heard from multiple practicioners that they encountered difficulties while trying to scale open-source Airbyte on Kubernetes.
+We've heard from multiple practitioners that they encountered difficulties while trying to scale open-source Airbyte on Kubernetes.
 In contrast, dlt is a library that [can be imported anywhere](https://dlthub.com/docs/walkthroughs/deploy-a-pipeline) – be it Github actions, a Lambda function, Airflow, or in Docker on Kubernetes.
 4. Airbyte's current low-code Zoom implementation does not support incremental syncing yet, but it can be added.